 Each year, the Kentucky Department of Fish and Wildlife Resources (KDFWR) recognizes an individual, company or organization that supports the Peregrine Falcon Program in an outstanding way.
-Yearly recipients are listed below:
+Yearly recipients are listed below.

 Cooperator of the Year Recipients: (from left) Mitzi Smith - The Webb Companies, Loren Taylor - KDFWR, and Nick Schwendeman - The Webb Companies

+Recognized for their exceptional cooperation with Kentucky’s peregrine falcon program.
 This was the first time a pair of peregrine falcons successfully nested in downtown Lexington.
 This year’s nesting success can largely be attributed to the many people involved in the monitoring efforts and accommodations provided for the falcons on the World Trade Center Building.
 The Webb Companies provided KDFWR with access and assistance whenever needed.
 Our sincerest thanks to the Webb Companies and their involvement in the 2016 falcon nesting season in Lexington.

 Recognized for his exceptional volunteerism for Kentucky's peregrine falcon program.
 Thom has volunteered his time for the past five years to monitor the falcon pair at the Dow Chemical Company in Louisville, KY.
 Thom conducts several site visits each season to this tough-to-access location and submits detailed monitoring reports and high quality photos to KDFWR.

 Thom was previously the Safety Coordinator at this facility (back when it was run by Rohm and Haas) and retired in 2009.
 His background with the facility and interest in the falcons has been most helpful in managing this falcon nest.
 KDFWR greatly appreciates Thom’s time and effort!

 The LG&E-KU Falcon Web Camera Project at Mill Creek Station